2023 Berlin Thunder season

 The 2023 Berlin Thunder season is the third season of the Berlin Thunder team in the European League of Football.

 Preseason

 After missing the play-offs in the last game of 2022, the franchise extended the contracts of head coach Johnny Schmuck and defensive coordinator Christopher Kuhfeldt.
 The first roster move of the season was resigning team and league defensive player of the 2022 season Kyle Kitchens.
-Homegrown talent Max Zimmermann was the first new signing for the Berlin Thunder.
+Homegrown talent Max Zimmermann (Canadian football) was the first new signing for the Berlin Thunder.